daddinuz/forte/README.md

 ### Implementation details

-Only ASCII-encoding is supported, every character not listed in opcodes is ignored and will be treated as a comment.
+Every character not listed in opcodes is ignored and will be treated as a comment.

 - number literal